7 minute read

 – from The Lady in the Looking Glass: A Reflection by Virginia Woolf

 It's clear that Ethel Sands was a talented and ambitious woman.
-She was fortunate to grow up in a wealthy family but faced adversity living as a Lesbian woman in the 1900's.
-She built a succesfull career as an artist despite being dismissed for being a woman; she saved lives serving as a nurse throughout both World Wars; she worked hard as factory forewoman during WW1; and she inspired one of the greatest modern authors, Virginia Woolf.
+She was fortunate to grow up in a wealthy family but faced adversity living as a Lesbian woman in the 1900s.
+She built a succesful career as an artist despite being dismissed for being a woman; she saved lives serving as a nurse throughout both World Wars; she worked hard as a factory forewoman during WW1; and she inspired one of the greatest modern authors, Virginia Woolf.

 A selections of artworks by Ethel Sands can be viewed on the Art UK website, including A Dressing Room which is in the Ashmolean's collection.